Commercial EVs in 2026: The Class 4-8 Market by the Numbers

 Daimler's lead comes from existing dealer relationships.
 Freightliner has been the dominant ICE Class 8 brand in the US for decades.
 Fleets that buy from Freightliner are buying eCascadia.
 The product is competitive; the distribution is decisive.

 Harbinger came out of nowhere.
 Founded 2021, Long Beach-based, focused exclusively on the medium-duty chassis market that Class 8 OEMs largely ignored.
 Their value proposition: MD trucks rarely run hard — most utilization is sub-200 mi/day, perfect for 200 kWh BEV packs.
 They sell directly to fleets and skip the dealer markup.
-Q2/Q3 2025 alone saw FedEx, Cintas, and DSV combined order 800+ units.
+They delivered 733 units in 2025 (including a FedEx order) — more than all medium-duty EV competitors combined.

 Tesla Semi is real but slow.
 Production from Reno is genuinely shipping in 2026, but at a pace far below the original 2017 promises.
 PepsiCo continues to take batches; broader fleet-customer deliveries are scheduled to start in late 2026.
 The product itself is well-regarded by operating fleets — efficiency around 1.7 kWh/mile, which is class-leading.